arthursantana-CCR/llmtestautomation/README.md

 ## Step 1 — Add Required API Keys as Repository Secrets

 The pipeline calls external APIs (OpenAI, Anthropic, and Airtable) on your behalf.
-To do this securely, it needs credentials stored as GitHub Secrets (encrypted values that live in your repository settings and are injected into the workflow at runtime).
+To do this securely, it needs credentials stored as GitHub Secrets — encrypted values that live in your repository settings and are injected into the workflow at runtime.
 They are never written into code or committed to Git.

 Go to:
 ```